alberto-lazari/masters-thesis/chapters/implementation.typ

 One of the main features of VirtualApp is the possibility to install multiple copies of a same application.
 The framework's original implementation did not assign cloned apps a dedicated UID.
-Instead, a same app would always have the same UID, even when installed under a different virtual user.
+Instead, a same app would always have the same UID, even when installed under a different virtual user to act as a clone.
 While this design worked fine for VirtualApp itself, since it did not actively use them, it was a limit for implementing the virtual permission model.
-Permissions in Android are managed by UID, so without unique UIDs, an app's permissions would be managed the same across all users, preventing to handle permission based on the current virtual user.
+Permissions in Android are managed by UID, so without a unique one, it would not have been as straightforward to manage permissions separately for individual instances of an app.

-In order to address this, the UID system in VirtualApp was updated to reflect Android multi-user support approach.
+In order to address this, the UID system in VirtualApp was updated to align with Android multi-user support approach.
-When multi-user is enabled in the Android system, each installed app is assigned an application-specific UID in the range 10000-19999 @app_uid, which is then composed with the current user ID to form its actual UID.
+In a multi-user Android system, each installed app is assigned a unique application-specific UID in the range 10000–19999 @app_uid.
-The range of UIDs assigned per user is 100000 @per_user_range, which means that the final UID is composed as
+This is then composed with the current user ID to generate a unique app-user combination.
-$"userId" times 100000 + "appId"$.
+The range of UIDs assigned per user is 100000 @per_user_range, which means that the final result is calculated as:
-For example, the app with UID 10005 would have the same UID for the default user (user 0), but instead, user 2 would see it with UID 210005.
+$ italic("userId") times 100000 + italic("appId") $
-This is conveniently done in the hidden API method
+For example, an app with UID 10005 would retain it for the default user (user 0).
-#raw(lang: "java", "public static int getUid(int userId, int appId)") of the class `UserHandle`,
+Instead, for user 2, it would be 210005.
-which VirtualApp provides as visible in its `VUserHandle` class.
+This is conveniently done in the hidden API method `public static int getUid(int userId, int appId)` of the class `UserHandle`, which VirtualApp provides as visible in its `VUserHandle` class.

-The change was introduced in the `getOrCreateUid()` method of `UidSystem`, as shown in @old_uid_system and @new_uid_system.
+The change was introduced in the `getOrCreateUid()` method of the `UidSystem` class, as shown in @old_uid_system and @new_uid_system.

 #code(caption: [Old VirtualApp UID creation method.])[